Plumb bob

-A plumb bob, plumb bob level, or plummet, is a weight, usually with a pointed tip on the bottom, suspended from a string and used as a vertical reference line, or plumb-line.
+A plumb bob, plumb bob level, or plummet, is a weight, usually with a pointed tip on the bottom, suspended from a string and used as a vertical direction as a reference line, or plumb-line.
 It is a precursor to the spirit level and used to establish a vertical datum.
 It is typically made of stone, wood, or lead, but can also be made of other metals.
 If it is used for decoration, it may be made of bone or ivory.

 The instrument has been used since at least the time of ancient Egypt to ensure that constructions are "plumb", or vertical.
-It is also used in surveying, to establish the nadir with respect to gravity of a point in space.
+It is also used in surveying, to establish the nadir (opposite of zenith) with respect to gravity of a point in space.
 It is used with a variety of instruments (including levels, theodolites, and steel tapes) to set the instrument exactly over a fixed survey marker or to transcribe positions onto the ground for placing a marker.